rfilipo/XJoomla/README.md

 XJoomla
 =======

-Drupal module for import Joomla 1.4 Stories.
+Drupal module to import Joomla 1.4 Stories.
 Dependes on Migrate.